 The 'Report parameters'-section defines how the report's parameters are presented to the user.
 The actions:

-See User Parameters for more information.
+See User Parameters for more information about different parameter types.